GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/05_drawing.md

 # Indexed drawing
 Finally you can now draw the object by calling @bs::ct::RenderAPI::drawIndexed().
 It requires the following parameters:
- - @p startIndex - Offset into the bound index buffer to start drawing from.
+ - `startIndex` - Offset into the bound index buffer to start drawing from.
 In most cases this will be zero.
- - @p indexCount - Number of indices to draw.
+ - `indexCount` - Number of indices to draw.
 Specify total number of indices in the index buffer to draw them all (most common case).
- - @p vertexOffset - Offset to append to each index in the index buffer.
+ - `vertexOffset` - Offset to append to each index in the index buffer.
 Allows you to draw different set of vertices using the same index buffer.
 In most cases this will be zero.
- - @p vertexCount - Number of vertices to draw.
+ - `vertexCount` - Number of vertices to draw.
 Since the actual number of primitives drawn is determined by the index count, this value is internally used just for tracking purposes and wont affect your rendering.
 In most cases you can specify the number of vertices in the vertex buffer(s).

 ~~~~~~~~~~~~~{.cpp}
 SPtr<IndexBuffer> ib = ...;